rajdeeprath/red5pro-automation-scripts/installer/README.md

 * DEFAULT_RPRO_FOLDER_NAME : Name of the default red5pro install directory (install location).
 The program always installs red5pro in the current directory, where the script is run from.

+* LOG_FILE_NAME : Name of installer log file.
+Defaults to `rpro_installer.log`.

+* LOGGING : Boolean flag to enable or disable logging.
+Defaults to `true`

+* RED5PRO_DOWNLOAD_URL : Custom Red5 Pro archive URL for installation (optional).
+>This will be used if you install Red5 Pro from URL

+* RED5PRO_INSTALLER_OPERATIONS_CLEANUP : Whether to clean up the downloaded Red5 Pro archive file from installer's `tmp` directory. `1` to enable and `0` to disable.
+Defaults to `1`.

+* RED5PRO_MEMORY_PCT : How much (percentage) of system memory to allocate for JVM to Run Red5 Pro.
+Defaults to `80`.

+* SERVICE_VERSION : Which version  of daemon service initialization to use for Red5 Pro instalaltion.
+Installing service allows you to auto start Red5 Pro with system startup and manage start/stop/restart more efficiently.`Classic` (1) style uses `init.d` whereas `Modern` (2) style uses `jsvc` for linux service management.
+Defaulst to `Modern` (2).

+* RED5PRO_SSL_LETSENCRYPT_FOLDER_NAME : The Letsencrypt SSL installer directory name.
+This is created in the installer directory.

+* RED5PRO_SSL_LETSENCRYPT_GIT : Letsencrypt SSL installer GIT repo URL

+* RED5PRO_SSL_LETSENCRYPT_EXECUTABLE : The Letsencrypt SSL installer executable

+* RED5PRO_SSL_DEFAULT_HTTP_PORT : Red5 Pro default HTTP port.
+This is used by the SSL installer to configure the HTTP port value.

+* RED5PRO_SSL_DEFAULT_HTTPS_PORT : Red5 Pro default HTTPS port.
+This is used by the SSL installer to configure the HTTPS port value.

+* RED5PRO_SSL_DEFAULT_WS_PORT : Red5 Pro default unsecure websocket port.
+This is used by the SSL installer to configure the unsecure websocket port value.

+* RED5PRO_SSL_DEFAULT_WSS_PORT : Red5 Pro default secure websocket port.
+This is used by the SSL installer to configure the secure websocket port value.

 ---

 ## PROGRAM OPTIONS